01-edu/public/subjects/uniqueoccurences.en.md

 ### Instructions

-Write a program that outputs `true` if the number of occurrences of each character is unique, otherwise `false`. `\n` should be at the of line.
+Write a program that outputs `true` if the number of occurrences of each character is unique, otherwise `false`. `\n` should be at the end of the line.

-If number of arguments is not 1 output `\n`.
+If number of arguments is not 1 output nothing.

 Only lower case characters will be given.